 There may be only one HKLF instruction and it must come last, except when HKLF -N is followed by reflection data, in which case the file is terminated by the end of the data.Back to List

 The HTAB instruction provides an analysis of the hydrogen bonds.
 A search is made for all hydrogen bonds for which H•••A < r(A)+dh and ∠DHA > 110º.
 If it appears likely that the hydrogens have been assigned wrongly (e.g. two -OH groups have been assigned to the same O•••O vector) a suitable warning message appears.
 This output should be checked carefully, since the algorithms used by HFIX/AFIX to place hydrogens are by no means infallible!
 To obtain esd's on the distances and angles involved in the hydrogen bond, the second form of the HTAB instruction (and if necessary EQIV) should be used (see below); HTAB without atom names is used first to find the necessary symmetry transformations for EQIV and writes the appropriate HTAB (with atom names) and EQIV instructions to the end of the .res file.
+This can be re-input by moving the HKLF and END instructions in the .res file to after the new HTAB instructions and renaming the file as .ins.
+When doing this, care should be taken not to change or delete any existing EQIV instructions.
 Non-classical C─H•••O hydrogen bonds are generated and should be checked carefully since they may be controversial!

 HTAB donor-atom acceptor-atom